-Although it’s not possible to come to Scotland at the moment, thanks to the wonders of modern technology, you can still see stunning views of our glorious country and wonderful wildlife (weather permitting!).
+Thanks to the wonders of modern technology, you can see stunning views of our glorious country and wonderful wildlife (weather permitting!) whenever you wish.

-Enjoy dreaming about Scotland during these times and bring our amazing home into yours, via webcams located at some of our iconic and scenic spots.
+Enjoy dreaming about Scotland and bring our amazing home into yours, via webcams located at some of our iconic and scenic spots.

 In Shetland, there are great views to enjoy over Lerwick Harbour towards the island of Bressay.
 You can also see seabirds around the cliffs by Sumburgh Head Lighthouse and views of Lerwick Harbour, courtesy of Shetland webcams.

 The Isle of Berneray is renowned for its stunning three-mile long, white sandy West Beach and for its wildlife.
 Keep an eye on the Bays Loch Webcam, overlooking the island’s harbour, and you might be rewarded with glimpses of seabirds, seals and maybe even otters.